tlswg/tls13-spec/draft-ietf-tls-tls13.md

 but the client did not offer a compatible "key_share" extension, then the server will respond with a HelloRetryRequest ({{hello-retry-request}}) message.

-If the server selects a PSK, then the PSK will indicate which key establishment modes it can be used with (PSK alone or with (EC)DHE) and which authentication modes it can be used with (PSK alone or PSK with signatures).
+If the server selects a PSK, then it MUST only be used with the establishment modes indicated by it can be used with (PSK alone or with (EC)DHE) and which authentication modes it can be used with (PSK alone or PSK with signatures).
 The server can then select those key establishment and authentication parameters to be consistent both with the PSK and the